tcosmo/simcqca/README.md

 # Examples
 <a href="examples"></a>

-## Line mode
+## Row mode
-In Line mode, the input is a binary string.
-Each successive line corresponds to a new odd iteration of the Collatz process expressed in binary.
+In row mode, the input is a binary string.
+Each successive row corresponds to a new odd iteration of the Collatz process expressed in binary.
+Right click on a row and the terminal will output the corresponding binary Collatz iterate.

+Press `N` to trigger one simulation step and `M` to trigger as many as can fit in the screen.
+Press `P` to generate enough simulation steps in order to visualise the base conversion property: columns, which are written in base 3, convert to rows, which are written in base 2.
+Look at you terminal which will output some information about the numbers encoded in the outlined row/column.
-- `./simcqca --line 10001010111000110000000000001111111111111111110001111111111111111111001`
+- `./simcqca --row 1001011111001000`
-- `./simcqca --line 1001011111001000`
+- `./simcqca --row 10001010111000110000000000001111111111111111110001111111111111111111001`
 ## Column mode
 In Column mode, the input is a ternary string.
-Each successive column corresponds to a new iteration of the Collata process expressed in ternary.
+Each successive column corresponds to a new iteration of the Collatz process expressed in ternary.
+Right click on a column and the terminal will output the corresponding ternay Collatz iterates.

 - `./simcqca --col 12210000100011100110111112000`
 - `./simcqca --col 110012201`
 - `./simcqca --col 0001001010010222110010`
 ## Border mode
 In Border mode, the input is a parity vector.
-The automaton reconstructs the corresponding input line.
+The automaton reconstructs the corresponding input row.
 - `./simcqca --border 1100000000000000011111000101011011`
 - `./simcqca --border 0011000`
 ## Cycle mode
 In cycle mode, the input is a parity vector supposed to be the support of a cycle.
 The automaton reconstructs the 3-adic expansion of the corresponding rational cycling over this parity vector.
-If the option `--cycle-line` is given, the automaton will reconstruct the 2-adic expansion of the same number (rational Collatz cyclic numbers are both 2-adic and 3-adic integers).
+If the option `--cycle-row` is given, the automaton will reconstruct the 2-adic expansion of the same number (rational Collatz cyclic numbers are both 2-adic and 3-adic integers).
 - `./simcqca --cycle 1000110`
-- `./simcqca --cycle 1000110 --cycle-line`
+- `./simcqca --cycle 1000110 --cycle-row`
 - `./simcqca --cycle 00010101100`
-- `./simcqca --cycle 00010101100 --cycle-line`
+- `./simcqca --cycle 00010101100 --cycle-row`
 ### Integer cycles
 You can try it on the 4 known non-zero integer cycles (1 non-negative and 3 non-positive):
 - `./simcqca --cycle 101010` : constructs the cycle (1,2,1,...)